sardana-org/sardana-followup/20190603-DESY/06_MacroOptionalParameters.md

 # Macro optional parameters

 Sardana enhancement (Feb16) [#245](https://github.com/sardana-org/sardana/issues/285)
+Note: I think that the implementation is #876 so it is one of the last milestones.

 Goal:
-Add some new features related to the macro parameters in order to get more flexibility in providing the parameters.
+Add some new features related to the macro parameters in order to get more flexibility in providing the parameter values.

 Requirements: